WWE News: Is Shane McMahon Still Competing At WrestleMania 33 Event?

 Shane went on to face the Undertaker at WrestleMania 32.
 It was a very good match, and he also contributed to one of the greatest spots in WWE history.
 His spot was rumored for weeks, but not many WWE fans believed he could pull it off.
 Shane dove off the top of the Hell in a Cell and landed on the floor near the announce desks.
 Taker jumped out of the way just in time.
 It was a padded landing, but that doesn’t mean Shane didn’t feel the impact.

 He hasn’t wrestled since Survivor Series and is the commissioner of Smackdown Live.
-Aside from a few spot appearances on the show, Shane’s involvement with the on-screen product is minimal Will Shane wrestle at WrestleMania still?
+Aside from a few spot appearances on the show, Shane’s involvement with the on-screen product is minimal.
+Will Shane wrestle at WrestleMania still?
 According to a new report by Ringside News, Shane McMahon is still slated to compete at WrestleMania 33.

 “In regards to Shane’s status for the this year’s WrestleMania, we have been told that while there is still no hand picked opponent for him yet, he is still expected to compete at the event.
 It’s being said that Shane will go up against a SmackDown Superstar.”

 It will be very hard to top the impact he made at WrestleMania 32, but if anyone can step his game up, it’s Shane.
 There’s still a chance he wrestles before the WWE’s biggest event of the year.
 In a recent article by the Inquisitr, Shane spoke on the topic of him showing up at the Royal Rumble at the end of January.
-Here is what the commissioner of Smackdown Live said:
+Here is what the commissioner of Smackdown Live had to say.

 “No…no, no, I’m all good.
 I appreciate that, but I’m all good.”